Pages

 Finally, The Saga of Gunnlaug demonstrates that poetry could open a path into a lord’s retinue.
 When Gunnlaug recited his poem for King Ethelred, he did not just receive a cloak—the king made Gunnlaug one of his followers.
 Service in a lord’s retinue as a follower included functioning as a fighting man—when Grunnlaug asks Ethelred for permission to go home to Iceland at a time when war with the Danes was a looming possibility, Ethelred denies Gunnlaug the leave, saying “’Since you are my follower … it is not appropriate for you to leave when such a war threatens England.”
 While there are a number of reasons Ethelred may have been unwilling to let Gunnlaug leave while on the brink of war, the implication is that Gunnlaug was serving the king as a warrior—and his first step to getting this position was reciting that first poem.

 This makes me want to undertake an analysis of the role of poetry in Tolkien's work—as far as I can recall, they primarily served to convey history and memorialize the dead.
+But perhaps there's more to it; only a close reading of the poems in his works will tell.

 Source: The Saga of Gunnlaug Serpent-Tongue, trans.
 Katrina C. Attwood (Milton Keynes: Penguin Books, 2015), from Sagas of Warrior-Poets (Penguin Classics, 2002).